GNaces/Project-1/README.md

 ## Testing

-* This page works in different broswers such as; Google Chrome, Safari and Firefox.
+* This page works in different broswers such as; Google Chrome, Safari, Microsoft Edge and Firefox.
 * The page is responsive, all links work and it all looks good on different standard screen sizes using devtools and testing out on different devices.
 * I confirm that the navigation, header, sign up and form text are all readable and easy to access and understand.
 * I have confirmed that the form works.
 It requires entries in every field: First Name, Last Name and Email.
 Will only accept an email in the Email field and the radio and submit buttons work.